-Other advantages apart from that price point that you can change the resistance using handlebars.
+Another advantage apart from that price point is that you can change the resistance using handlebars.
 Which makes it’s great if you want to do intervals during your session.

 As the name suggests, it gets its resistance from the fluid at the rear roller.
 The main advantage of this one over the magnetic trainer, it’s got a much more realistic road feel to it and it’s also much quieter.
 It is not going to annoy those people close to you as much.
 And also, if you listen to TV or radio or music whilst you’re training you will be able to hear that clearly without having to turn the volume up to its maximum.

 The main disadvantage of this fluid trainer over the magnetic one is simply the price point.
 It’s around about one third more expensive.

 These types of trainers are called rollers.
 You will see track riders warming up on these a lot before their events, and that’s because they can really get a lot of leg speed because there isn’t that much resistance.
 They make time go past that little bit quicker, because you actually have to concentrate on keeping upright, which is believe me a lot harder.